GlowingUnicorns/Car/README.md

 ## Motor Control

 The inverter is controlled by an internal 32-bit ARM processor and is externally controlled by another 32-bit ARM processor in the form of RP2040.
-The internal processor's purpose is simply to regulate the frequency of the 3-phase motor power with data from various sensors.
-The pedal can transfer the signal directly to the internal processor or to the external processor which regulates the power based on external parameters and displays the data being transferred via CAN-BUS.
-This system introduces redundancy and allows the car to still function in a degraded state even in the case of complete system failure.
+The internal processor's purpose is to regulate the frequency of the 3-phase motor power with data from various sensors like the built-in hall effect sensors or thermistors.
+The pedal can transfer the signal directly to the internal processor or to the external processor which regulates the power based on external parameters and displays the data on displays (eg: LCDs, OLEDs, LEDs) being transferred via CAN-BUS.
+This system introduces redundancy and allows the car to function in a degraded state even in the case of complete system failure.

 ```
   limit = analogRead(pot);